davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.1.3
+* Switched the hosting domain to cardgames.dvdmcglshn.net

 ## v1.1.2
 * Fixed a bug where Patience was reversing the deck twice after each re-deal.
 * Decorated the Patience empty suit piles with big symbols.